 The Romans called the town Onoba Aestuaria and continued to use the place as a port for the metals from Rio Tinto.
 In the 19th Century a large wooden wheel used by slaves in Roman times as part of the mine drainage system was excavated from a mine at Rio Tinto, then owned by the British Rio Tinto Company Ltd, and donated to the British Museum in 1889.
-It was returned to Huelva recently and now takes pride of place as you enter the Huelva Museum.
+It was returned to Huelva recently and now takes pride of place as you enter the Huelva Archaeological Museum.
 The influence of the British in the area can be clearly seen in an area of town known as Barrio Reina Victoria, Queen Victoria district where you will find very English style houses.
 The British influence in the area even impacted on sport.
 Huelva’s football team, Recreativo, is the oldest in Spain and it was founded by the Brits.

 Just south of the city is Palos de la Frontera, a small port on the Rio Tinto.
 It was from here that Columbus set off on his first voyage of discovery.
 Columbus rates a few mentions in Huelva itself.
-In fact the tourist board have produced a leaflet called Columbian Sites that takes you to places in or near Huelva connected in some way with Columbus.
+The tourist board have produced a leaflet called Columbian Sites that takes you to places in or near Huelva connected in some way with Columbus.

 Please add together